firebolt-db/godocs/docs/Guides/operate-engines/working-with-engines-using-ddl.md

        |----------|--------------|--------------|
        | 2        | 1            | 2            |

-    3. Stop the jobs to stop consuming resources.
-A query that can overload a cluster uses a lot of resources.
-The following code example stops an engine without waiting for running queries to finish:
+    3. Stop the jobs to prevent further resource consumption.
+A query that overloads a cluster consumes significant resources.
+The following code example stops the engine immediately, without waiting for running queries to complete:

     ```sql
     STOP ENGINE my_engine WITH TERMINATE=true